MariusLindberg/EdifactPropertyPipeline/README.md

 ## Usage: ##

-Put pipeline component in "Encode" stage of pipeline.
+Put pipeline component in "Pre-Assemble" stage of a send pipeline.
 EDI assembler must be put in the assemble stage.

 **Properties to set in pipeline:**